alberto-santini/concorde-easy-build/README.md

 ![](build-concorde.gif)

-# Build Concorde like it's not 1997 any more
+# Build Concorde like it's no longer 1997

+This repository allows you to build concorde using modern toolchains.

 ## License